baehyunsol/Sodigy/README.md

 ## Values

-### Block Expressions
+### Scoped block expressions

-Block expressions let you create lexical scopes.
+Scoped block expressions let you create lexical scopes.
 Its syntax is very similar to that of Rust and C/C++, but works very differently.

 ```rust
 {